 Instead, what we’re left with is a group led by Philadelphia QB Nick Foles at +333.
 I can’t really say that I see any value in picking Foles here, unless he’s somehow able to repeat his performance from the NFC Championship (352 passing yards, 3 TDs).
-But given his erratic play, I wouldn’t bet on this happening.
+But given his erratic play, I wouldn’t bet on this happening at the current price.

 That said, I’m looking at players like Rob Gronkowski, Brandin Cooks, Alshon Jeffrey, Dion Lewis, and Jay Ajayi.

-I believe that all five of these players are offering better value that Foles.
-And while Foles does fit the typical quarterback requirement, look at the QBs who’ve actually won – none of them are backups.
+I believe that all five of these players are offering better value than Foles.
+And while Foles does fit the typical quarterback requirement, look at the QBs who’ve actually won – none of them are backups-turned-starters.

 1st score of the game

 But Super Bowl history shows us that the Patriots have only scored first in two of the seven Super Bowls during the Brady/Bill Belichick era.